smuellerDD/leancrypto/README.md

 for regression testing and is not required for production use.
 Insert the kernel module and check `dmesg` for the results.
 Unload the kernel module afterwards.

+The API specified by the header files installed as part of the `meson install -C build` command for the user space library is applicable to the kernel module as well.
+When compiling kernel code, the flag `-DLINUX_KERNEL` needs to be set.

 ## Library Build for Other Environments